cckeating/gl-booker/README.md

 # gl-booker

-A bot that books goodlife gym sessions at a specific time using Puppeteer.
+A bot that books gym sessions at a specific time using Puppeteer.

 ### Motivation
 Having to wake up or stay up until midnight to book a session can be an annoyance and mess up a good sleep schedule.